Focaccia Flax Flatbread (Paleo with Vegan Option)

-This Low-carb Keto Gluten-Free Flax Bread Recipe is one of our favorite recipes of all times.
-It tastes great with sweet or savory filling and freezes well too, plus it's easily adaptable for vegan diets.
+This Keto and Gluten-free Flax Flatbread Recipe is one of our favorite recipes of all time.
+It tastes great with a sweet or savory filling and freezes well too, plus it's easily adaptable for vegan diets.

 If you're on either a gluten-free diet or a grain-free, low-carb, or paleo diet and you miss bread, this Flax Bread Recipe is just what you have been waiting for.